dipher34/DOSDream-public/README.md

 <br>

-1. Download the provided code
-2. Import it to your Assets, create an empty gameobject and attach the script.
-Script probably works for recent versions, until Unity 2019 or so.
+1. Create an empty gameobject and attach the code.
-3. Create a prefab with the object you would like to generate, and attach it.
+2. Create a prefab with the object you would like to generate, and attach it.
 Feel free to adjust the settings.
-4. HIGHLY Recommended not to increase the depth unless you have a very high end computer, at all.
+3. HIGHLY Recommended not to increase the depth unless you have a very high end computer, at all.
 Keep it at 1, to keep your frames.

 ---

+# Saved Scene Notifier (DiscordWebhookNotifier.cs)

+Sends a message to your discord servers text channel when you save your unity scene.
+1. <a href="url">[Create a Discord Webhook](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks)</a><br>
+2. Create an "Editor" folder in your Assets, then put the code in that folder.
+3. Add your webhook link to the code.

 ## Notes